 Music psychology's traditional domains include psychoacoustics, measurement and prediction of musical ability, functional music, cultural organization of musical patterns, music learning, and the affective response to music.
-Music cognition, broadly defined, has been a dominant domain for the past quarter of a century or so.
+Music cognition, broadly defined, has become an evermore prominent domain during the past 35 years or so.
 Music's catalytic uses in business, educational, and therapeutic settings, while clearly within the traditional domain of functional music, arguably comprise emerging contemporary domains.
 The chapter organization recognizes the traditional and more contemporary domains, with special emphases on psychoacoustics, musical preference, learning, and the psychological foundations of rhythm, melody, and harmony.
 The chapter on music as a phenomenon of people, society, and culture reflects contemporary interest in music's various roles as a catalyst for social behavior and its diverse sociocultural functions.
 While music psychology once gave less attention to performance and creative activity than to listening and associated behaviors, performance, composition, and improvisation now receive special attention.